Ultrasound Matrix Imaging-Part II: The distortion matrix for aberration correction over multiple isoplanatic patches: Results

-\al{For higher-order eigenstates, the size of the isoplanatic patches $\mathbf{I}_p$ decreases with \la{eigenstate} rank $p$ [Figs.~\ref{fig:IP}(b$_2$,b$_3$,c$_2$,c$_3$)]\la{,} \la{while} the complexity of the associated aberration phase laws $\mathbf{A}_p$ increases [Figs.~\ref{fig:IP}(a$_2$,a$_3$,d$_2$,d$_3$)].
-Each singular vector $\mathbf{I}_p$ maps onto disjoint \la{isoplanatic} areas in the field-of-view.
-Interestingly, a correlation can be observed between the revealed isoplanatic patches and the tissue architecture \wi{revealed by UMI} [Fig.~\ref{fig:Full_results}(b)].
-For instance, $\mathbf{I}_2$ focuses on the superficial layers of skin, fat \wi{and muscle} in the plane wave basis [Fig.~\ref{fig:IP}(b$_2$)], while \la{in the transducer basis, it} focuses on the fibula area (bottom left of the ultrasound image) [Fig.~\ref{fig:IP}(c$_2$)].
-The third-order eigenstates \la{focus} on smaller patches [\la{$5$~mm}, see Figs.~\ref{fig:IP}(b$_3$,c$_3$)] associated with more complex aberration phase laws [Figs.~\ref{fig:IP}(a$_3$,d$_3$)].
-The SVD of the aberration matrices thus provide\la{s} a segmentation of ultrasound images that coincides with the actual distribution of tissues in the field-of-view.
-This information can be useful for the quantitative mapping of relevant bio-markers such as the speed-of-sound~\cite{Imbault2017,lambert2020reflection,Jaeger2021}.}
+\lc{Interestingly, the overall observation is a correlation between the calculated isoplanatic modes and the tissue architecture \wi{revealed by UMI} [Fig.~\ref{fig:Full_results}(d)].
+The SVD of the aberration matrices thus provides a segmentation of ultrasound images that \rev{could be related to} the actual distribution of tissues in the field-of-view.
+This information \lc{would be valuable for} the quantitative mapping of \lc{important} bio-markers such as the speed-of-sound~\cite{Imbault2017,lambert2020reflection,Jaeger2021}.